bedieber/awesome-leadership/README.md

 Having the proper tools at hand is a crucial part of leading people.
 By tools, I generally mean methods you can use in moderating, meetings, 1:1s and others that help you gain information, identify necessary actions, prioritize and track tasks.
 This is important especially in less hierarchical environments where you want your team to equally contribute to mutual success.

 Just let me hint you to the most important method you have at your disposal (in my opinion): **Retrospectives** \
 Retros, if done right, give you essential insights into what works and what doesn't in your team and help you to identify ways to improve.
 So I strongly recommend, you dive deep into how to do retros properly and effectively and what tools you can use.
 Nearly all of the tools I list here are valuable in retrospectives.
+I go into more depth about retros [here](content/retrospectives.md).

 I am categorizing here according to "The decision book" (see below) as this is a neat categorization to me.
 However, some methods don't only fit in one category (e.g., you can use a SWOT analysis in multiple settings).